mastanvali1/Java---Number-Manipulation/README.md

 # 🔢 Number Manipulation Programs in Java

-Welcome to the **Number Manipulation Programs** repository!
+Welcome to the **Number & DSA Manipulation Programs** repository!
-This project contains beginner-friendly Java programs focused on solving common number problems.
-Great for practicing logic building and Java basics.
+This project contains beginner-friendly Java programs for solving common number problems **and now includes Data Structures & Algorithm (DSA) questions as well**.
+The DSA section is being added gradually, so check back for new updates.
 ---

 ## 📂 Programs Included